 Often, the new year brings excitement, anticipation, and joy.
 Other times, it can be overwhelming and actually bring on a case of the “blues”.
 Diving into a deep blue ocean of fun projects can be a great mood booster!
-This one was super easy and fun!
+These DIY Painted Utensils was one super easy and fun project!

 >>>BE SURE TO PIN THIS FOR LATER!<<<